07/07/10 - Added some photos and reports...

 Why Are Some Walks For "Members Only"?

-"Members Only" walks are firstly at the discretion of the walk leader.
-In general the nature of a walk determines if it is to be a "Members Only" walk.
-These types of walks can be exploratory (not been done by leader before), cover long distances, be technically challenging (off-trail navigation and route finding), physically strenuous or all of these and are only suitable for more experienced walkers.
+"Members Only" walks are at the discretion of the walk leader.
+In general, the nature of a walk determines if it is to be a "Members Only" walk.
+These types of walks can be exploratory (not been done by the leader before), cover long distances, be technically challenging (off-trail navigation and route finding), physically strenuous or all of these and so are suitable only for the more experienced walkers.

-Additionally, through walks at this higher level members get the opportunity to extend their capabilities and experiences.
-And graduating to this higher level has become an effective goal setting exercise for many of our members.
+These "higher level", more difficult walks provide the opportunity for members to extend their capabilities and experience.
+The achievement of these higher levels has become an effective goal setting exercise for many of our members.

 What time does the activity start?

-Start times do vary and are set by the activity leader to best fit the activity.
-But the main reason we don't publish start times is it's extremely important that anyone considering participating in a club activity talk to the activity leader so they can be informed of and discuss the nature of the activity.
+Start times do vary and are set by the activity leader.
+The main reason start times are not published is that it is extremely important that anyone considering participating in a club activity talk to the activity leader, to be informed of, and to discuss, the nature of the activity.

 How To Book-In For A Walk/Social Activity.

 PLEASE NOTE: The use of SMS or email is not generally considered an acceptable method for contacting the Activity Leader.
-It is essential to phone the Leader as they may have important information to pass onto participants about the activity.
+It is essential to phone the leader as there may be important information about the activity to pass on to participants.

 Have We Missed Anything?

-We hope that we have covered the most "frequently asked questions", if you are still unsure of anything then feel free to contact either a Committee Member or the Leader for the activity you are considering for further information.
+We hope that we have covered the most "frequently asked questions".
+If you are still unsure of anything then feel free to contact either a Committee Member or the Leader of the activity in which you are interested.